Linuxfabrik/monitoring-plugins/check-plugins/mydumper-version/README.md

 Checks whether a newer version of mydumper/myloader is available by comparing the locally installed version against the latest release from the GitHub API.

-**Alerting Logic:**

-* WARN if the installed mydumper/myloader version is older than the latest available release on GitHub

 **Data Collection:**

 * Runs `mydumper --version` locally to determine the installed version